-Looking for help with how to create a Gravity Forms survey?
+Looking for help with how to create a Gravity Forms quiz?

 Understanding what your customers are thinking can help you get feedback on your existing efforts and shape your future marketing and product strategies.

 For example, you can gather feedback on a potential new product idea or gauge the happiness of your existing customers with strategies like Net Promoter Score (NPS) or the Likert scale.

 With the Gravity Forms Survey add-on, it’s easy to create these types of surveys on your WordPress website.
 But if you want to get the most from your Gravity Forms survey, you’ll also want to pair it with some of the 32 Gravity Forms add-ons that you get with Gravity Perks.

 In this post, we’ll take you through how to use the Gravity Forms Survey add-on by itself.
 Then, we’ll show you how to enhance your survey forms with some of the add-ons from Gravity Perks.

 Once you’ve done that, follow this tutorial to use Gravity Forms to create your survey and set up your survey question.

 1. Create a New Form

 To get started, go to Forms → New Form in your WordPress dashboard to open the form builder and create a new form to act as your survey form.

 If you want to collect basic details from survey takers, like their names and email addresses, you can add regular fields to collect that information.